bespinian/blog/content/posts/cloud-services.md

 ---
-title: Cloud Services
+title: Kurt's Cloud Journey
 author: Philippe Hässig
 comments: true
-date: 2023-10-01
+date: 2023-11-03
 ---

-In this post, we would like to give you an overview over the key services every cloud infrastructure provider is offering.
+In this post, we would like to give you an overview of the key services every cloud infrastructure provider offers.

 <!--more-->

 ## Prologue

 This story is about Kurt.
-Kurt is in charge of running the ticket shop for a local theater group.
-It has the following features:
+Kurt is in charge of running the online ticket shop for a local theater group.
+The shop lets you do the following:

-- lists upcoming events with some pictures as a teaser.
+- List upcoming events with some pictures as a teaser.
-- allows visitors to buy tickets.
+- Allow visitors to buy tickets.
-- sends a PDF with the ticket by email.
+- Get a ticket as a PDF file by email.

 Because Kurt already knows one or two things about "the cloud", he's set up a small virtual machine at his favorite hyperscale cloud provider and deployed the app.
 Most of the time, the application is idling.
 It only serves a couple of requests per day.

-## Chapter 1: The Black Whole of Storage
+## Chapter 1: The Black Hole of Storage

 While Kurt is getting a well-deserved rest on a Greek island, he receives a call from the theater group's president.
 She tried to publish some new events in the shop.
 After entering the second event, the shop started throwing weird errors and is now unresponsive.